-The MEFA Institute: Counseling Students with Unique Circumstances in the Financial Aid Process
+Counseling Students with Unique Financial Aid Needs

 This webinar provides guidance for school counselors and college access professionals on working with families with unique circumstances throughout the financial aid process.
 Topics include independent students, undocumented students, nontraditional parent families, and financial aid appeals.